guptakaran11/grasskode-website/content/post/travel/dondet.md

   <em>Doggie love :dog:</em>
 </div>

 After 3 days of nothingness guilt took over and we decided to rent out a cycle and go to an all vegan restaurant [Garden of Nang](https://www.tripadvisor.com/Restaurant_Review-g1082249-d11600091-Reviews-The_Garden_of_Nang-Don_Det_Champasak_Province.html) which had a private beach.
 And maybe see one more of the 4000 Islands - Don Khon.
-Garden of Nang wasn't very far from our guesthouse and cycle through the village was so peaceful.
+Garden of Nang wasn't very far from our guesthouse and cycling through the village was so peaceful.
 We reached and ordered some food and drinks.
 An all vegan café in a setup like this was very interesting and not surprisingly quite crowded.
 Everything looked so fresh, especially the drinks with the yellow flowers and the food was delicious :yum:.

 <div class="postimg">
   <a href="https://live.staticflickr.com/65535/48093675916_0b7c305f81_c.jpg" data-toggle="lightbox">